rwynn/monstache-site/src/advanced.md

 The example is based on the Elasticsearch docs for [parent-child](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child.html)

-More on updating the namespace name, check the [Delete Strategy](/config/#delete-strategy) and there is a change of the default behviour in v4.4.0 & v3.11.0
+For more on updating the namespace name, check the [Delete Strategy](/config/#delete-strategy) as there is a change of the default behviour in v4.4.0 & v3.11.0

 ## Routing